SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 <tr>
 <td align="left">Tenant statistics</td>
-<td align="left">View the usage data for this account, as shown on the Home screen of the Administration application.</td>
+<td align="left">View the usage data for this account, as shown on the Home screen of the Administration web app.</td>
 </tr>

 <tr>